 Grandparents with their grandchildren from multiple families during an extended family shoot, sharing a special moment together.

-5. Dress it Up
+5. Dress it Up (but Keep it you)

 Elegant family formal portrait at a Liberty Station wedding in Point Loma, with the bride, groom, and loved ones in soft neutrals.